electron/electron/docs/api/process.md

 Returns an object giving memory usage statistics about the entire system.
 Note that all statistics are reported in Kilobytes.

-* `total` - The total amount of physical memory in Kilobytes available to the system.
+* `total` Integer - The total amount of physical memory in Kilobytes available to the system.
-* `free` - The total amount of memory not being used by applications or disk cache.
+* `free` Integer - The total amount of memory not being used by applications or disk cache.
 * `swapTotal` Integer - The total amount of swap memory in Kilobytes available to the system.  _Windows_ _Linux_